griphiam/markphilpot_com/content/2007/290_this_weekend_made_more_difficult.md

+---
-Title: this weekend made more difficult
+title: "this weekend made more difficult"
-Date: 2007-09-17 09:31:04
-Tags: imported, setup
+date: "2007-09-17 09:31:04"
+tags: [imported, setup]
-Category: updates
+category: updates
-Slug: this_weekend_made_more_difficult
+slug: this_weekend_made_more_difficult
+---

 This weekend was quite literally a gut check.
 Summarized in spectacular powerpoint fashion...

 <ul>